Reddit marketing: the complete guide [2026]

 2. Upvote/Downvote Ratio

-Not just total upvotes—the ratio matters.
-One early downvote can kill a post’s momentum entirely.
+Total upvotes are not the whole story.
+The ratio matters.
+One early downvote can kill a post's momentum entirely.
 Research shows 70% of upvotes happen in the first 4 hours.

 3. Comment Activity